 Best hot air balloon tours of Teotihuacan

-PRO TIP: Hot air balloon rides take place easy morning, and you can see the spectacular view of the area during the sunrise.
-After you are done with the trip, you can head to the ruins, and check out the archeological area on foot.
+PRO TIP: Hot air balloon rides take place early morning, and you can see the spectacular view of the area during the sunrise.
+After you are done with the trip, head to the ruins, and check out the area on foot.

-If you have a car rental, make sure to check out San Juan Teotihuacan, a pueblo magico near the Teotihuacan ruins where you can try authentic Mexican food and walk around before heading back to Mexico City.
+If you have a car rental, make sure to check out San Juan Teotihuacan, a pueblo magico near the Teotihuacan ruins where you can try authentic Mexican food and walk around before heading back.

 Driving to Teotihuacan

-Teotihuacan is located in the state of Mexico, about 50 kilometers (32 miles) away, but getting here takes an average of 1 hour and 20 minutes.
+Teotihuacan is located in the state of Mexico, about 50 kilometers (32 miles) from Mexico City.
+Getting here takes an average of 1 hour and 20 minutes.
 If you have a car rental, it makes sense to drive to Teotihuacan.
 Arrive by the opening time at 9 a.m. to skip the crowds and avoid the hot midday sun.

 You can also take an Uber from Mexico City to Teotihuacan.
-It’s going to cost between 1,000-and 1,300 Pesos depending on the day and time, and you can find designated Uber stops near Teotihuacan ruins.
+It’s going to cost between 600-800 Pesos one waydepending on the day and time, and you can find designated Uber stops near Teotihuacan.

 The cheapest way to get from Teotihuacan to Mexico City is by public transportation.